 We also discuss new feature suggestions and requests.
-We both care a lot about the people who use our products and our work has a real-time effect on the experiences they have, so it’s important for our teams to work closely together.
+We both care a lot about the people who use our products and our work has a real-time effect on the experiences they have.
+It’s important for our teams to work closely together.

-I am interested in working more on mobile projects as we grow and have more opportunities to create apps, so I’m learning a lot about React Native and brushing up on my Swift.
+I am interested in working more on mobile projects as we grow and have more opportunities to create apps.
+I’m learning a lot about React Native and brushing up on my Swift.

 In your role, what metrics define success?

 There are some obvious ones, like writing quality code that doesn’t release bugs, being able and willing to learn new things, and delivering work in a timely fashion.